-The amazing thing about living in Bangalore is that any direction I choose, each road going out of the city leads us to some special location, all within a radius of 100 kilometers.
+The amazing thing about living in Bangalore is that in any direction I choose, each road going out of the city leads us to some special location, all within a radius of 100 kilometers.

-Today we drive to a remote village called Avani to explore a 10th century temple.
+Today we drive to a remote village called Avani to explore a 10th-century temple.
 Avani is a small village in Karnataka in the Kolar district, situated at a distance of 80 km from Bangalore.

 It was February and the skies appeared so blue and devoid of haze, it was just vanilla to the eyes.
 So on an early Saturday morning, we jumped into our SUV and left towards Kolar.